archi-netizen/ai-korp-neural-archives/governance-framework/README.md

 ## Regulatory Alignment

-The framework is designed in alignment with the EU AI Act (Regulation EU 2024/1689, in force 1 August 2024):
+The framework is designed in alignment with the EU AI Act (Regulation (EU) 2024/1689), which entered into force on 1 August 2024 and applies in stages through 2027.
+The two provisions AI-KORP maps to directly have their own application dates, separate from the Regulation's entry into
+force:

 ### Article 4 — AI Literacy
-Providers and deployers of AI systems must ensure their staff have sufficient AI literacy to operate systems responsibly.
+*Applicable since 2 February 2025.* Providers and deployers of AI systems must ensure their staff have sufficient AI literacy to operate systems responsibly.

 **AI-KORP response:** The Basket axis operationalises literacy requirements at practitioner level.
 Knowing which basket a tool belongs to, and at what